mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ![mv-ed files](images/03-moved-files.png)

-This tells us all of the files have been moved.
+Now we know we've successfully moved all of the files.
 But we will want to get rid of the old folder, `dem-pres-debate-2019-master`.

 ### Command line skill #5: Deleting things